Judo: "Gentle Way".

 My brother Samir and I were the first to introduce Judo in the high schools in the United States (Southern California), 1963 - 1970.
 We appear together in the 1966 issue of Black Belt Magazine.

-Photo: Black Belt Magazine.Me on the left with beard, my brother Samir on the right explaining to the principal and the athletic director, Mr. Tony Perna.
+Photo: Black Belt Magazine.Me on the left with beard, my late brother Samir on the right explaining to the principal and the athletic director, Mr. Tony Perna.
 Mt.
 Carmel High School.
 Los Angeles, California 1965.

 Samir Sensei is still active as well though he diversified his Martial Arts.
 He holds high dans in Tang Soo Do (Karate), Mixed Martial Arts and Muay Thai.
 He retired from competition undefeated (Southern California champion).
 He competed in the US Nationals and other tournaments as well as going to the Pan Am Games with his best friend the late Igor "The Russian Bear" Zatsepin who finished fourth at the 1976 Pan Am Games He was a member of the USA team.